gvwilson/sensibleadventures/nardica/nardica.md

 then pulled her hand back down to her side.
 Mr. Mishra *did* know, and she had nothing to be embarrassed about.

 "Uh huh.
 What about your uncle?"
+Jeep asked, looking everywhere but straight at her.
+"He still bein' trash on you?"

+Iffy shrugged.
+"Comes and goes."
+She and Jeep had talked a few times when she first started coming to use his father's equipment.
+He had shown her a few of his animations and she had shared a few stories about life at sea, but that was all gone now.

+The silence stretched uncomfortably.
+"I gotta get back to this," she finally said, waving a hand at the drill press idling behind her.

 Jeep straightened up.
-"Bet he doesn't know you're wastin' your time."
+"'Z your uncle know you're wastin' your time on this?"

 "I ain't wastin' anythin'!"
 Iffy said hotly.
 "And it's none of your business what my uncle knows and doesn't."
 She turned back to the drill,
 placing her foot firmly on the pedal that controlled the motor's speed.

-But Jeep wasn't done.
-He didn't quite bump into her shoulder as he crossed the crowded space to the toolbench.
-"Better all be here," he said darkly.
-"Anything turns up missing---"

-"Anything turns up missing,
-your *da* will know for sure it wasn't you as took it, because you wouldn't have the first clue what would be worth taking!"
+"Didn't say it was my business," he said belligerently.
+"But if anything here gets bust up---"

+"Anything here gets bust up,
+your *da* will know it was me that did it because it ain't like you ever puts your hands to any of this!"
 Iffy snapped.
 She cranked the drill bit up into its locked position and switched the machine off.
 "Here!"
 Three quick twists undid the chocks that held her test piece in place.
 She tossed it at him harder than the distance required,